-Cough drops are usually considered safe when used temporarily, for short-term ailments such as short-lived cold or sinus.
+Cough drops are usually considered safe when used temporarily, for short-term ailments such as a short-lived cold or sinus inflammation called sinusitis.
 But, you should avoid overindulgence of these drops and exercise caution to prevent long-term usage.
 Also, not all medications work the same way for everyone.
 Therefore, it is best to consult your doctor before you take them (2).

 How Do Cough Drops Work?

 The composition of cough drops varies significantly from one brand to another.
 They contain both active and inactive ingredients that we list next.